Language selection

 When is the allocation application period for the BTQs?

-• The application period for Year 2 for both CUSMA BTQs begins on June 3 and closes on July 3.
+• The application period for both CUSMA BTQs is open from May 1 to June 15.

 I do not have an EIPA number.
 Can I still submit an application?

 • Yes.
-If an applicant does not have an EIPA number, the Department will assign one based on the information provided in the application for an allocation.
+If an applicant does not have an EIPA number, they can obtain one by submitting Application for an EIPA File Number form.

 • Please note that it may take longer to process an application without an EIPA number.

-If I don’t export using the on demand BTQs in year one, can I still apply for an allocation in subsequent years?
+If I have not exported before, can I still apply for an allocation in subsequent years?

 • Yes.
 The BTQs are allocated on an annual basis based on an applicant’s activity during the 12-month reference period for SMP/MPC and anticipated production for infant formula.